sewelljohnathan/KaitScript/README.md

 ## Syntax

-The syntax for Kait is modeled off languages like Python, but with typing and bracket scoping for functions and loops.
+The syntax for KaitScript is modeled off languages like Python, but with typing and bracket scoping for functions and loops.

 ### Variable Declaration